 - Structured Output Requirements: Include explicit format requirements to make outputs comparable

-- Complex Buonded Tasks: for testing more omprehensive capabilities
+- Complex Bounded Tasks: For testing more comprehensive capabilities

-Once defined a set of stable prompts, we should also consider:
+Once a set of stable prompts is defined, also consider:

-- consider measuring: Time to first token, total generation time, token generation rate, memory usage, output consistency across runs.
+- Measure: Time to first token, total generation time, token generation rate, memory usage, output consistency across runs

-Below you can see a sample Python script we could use to benchmark the model
+Below you can see a generic Python script we could use to benchmark the model

 import time